 AGI Projects on Instructional Quality

-The “Instructional Leadership” projects build upon the value added work.
+“Instructional Leadership” projects build upon the value added work.
 For example, the June 2009 annual AGI conference featured sixteen high schools, including eight from Massachusetts, making exemplary progress at raising student achievement.
 A 200-page conference report distills the presentations and draws implications for instructional leaders.
 The report was featured in a front page story in the New York Times on September 27, 2010 and has received attention through a number of other news outlets.
 It is available in hard copy and can also be downloaded from the AGI web site.
 Communication from school officials from around the U.S. indicates that they are finding it helpful.
+The AGI is building on the exemplary high schools report by analyzing how value-added and gap-narrowing patterns in MA schools relate to teacher responses concerning their working conditions.
+The data come from a survey administered to teachers state-wide in the spring of 2012 by the New Teacher Center (NTC).

 States and districts around the nation are seeking multiple measures of teaching effectiveness for both accountability and school improvement purposes.
 The AGI is working with the Tripod Project for School Improvement and a number of partners to construct teacher quality measures from student survey responses.
-These measures will be used in research on predictors of student learning gains.
-A recent report from the Bill and Melinda Gates Foundation shows that Tripod Project measures of teaching effectiveness help predict student learning gains.
-The report from the Gates foundation can be downloaded from the Gates Foundation web site.
+These measures were used in research on predictors of student learning gains.
+Recent reports from the Bill and Melinda Gates Foundation show that Tripod Project measures of teaching effectiveness help predict student learning gains.
+The MET reports can be downloaded from www.metproject.org.
 This work was also reported on in the December 11, 2010 issue of the New York Times.
 The Tripod surveys have attracted a great deal of attention from education policy makers as one way of helping to fulfill this need.
-To support the field in this work, the AGI is compiling research summaries and conducting statistical analyses on the various issues that the Tripod survey assessments address.
-AGI reports from this work will be posted on the AGI web site for public use.
+To support the field in this work, the AGI is conducting statistical analyses on the various issues that the Tripod survey assessments address.

 Raising Achievement and Closing Gaps in Whole School Systems: